kikosoft/PHP-SGML/README.md

 $ingredients->ingredient('wedge of pineapple, to garnish (optional)');

 // method of preparation
+$recipe->method(['duration' => '5min',
-$recipe->method('Pulse all the ingredients along with a handful of ice in a blender until smooth.
-Pour into a tall glass and garnish as you like.');
+                 'content'  => 'Pulse all the ingredients along with a handful of ice in a blender until smooth.
+Pour into a tall glass and garnish as you like.']);

 // output with nice layout
 $recipe->flush(FALSE);